fnshaikh/iqama-times/README.md

-# iqama-times
+# Iqama time generator

-Generate iqama times given user specifications
+This python client pulls Adhan times from http://api.aladhan.com/v1/calendarByAddress and transforms it to genarate an Iqama schedule based on user specification